top of page

 Who we are

-Disability Rights Connect is an independent consultancy specialising in legal and policy reform to advance the rights of people with disability.
+Disability Rights Connect is an independent consultancy specialising in legal, policy and practice reform to advance the rights of people with disability.

 What Drives Us